AdamLaurie/mphidflash/README.txt

 Linux
 -----
-For Linux, you'll need the 'libhid' development library (and associated dependencies) installed, which can be handled by most package managers or from the command line:
+For Linux, you'll need the 'libusb' development library (and associated dependencies) installed, which can be handled by most package managers or from the command line:

-	sudo apt-get install libhid-dev
+	sudo apt-get install libusb-dev

 Assuming you're reading this as the README.txt alongside the source code, to compile mphidflash for a 32 or 64 bit system, in the Terminal window type: